Apprenticeship Opportunities

 • Funding

-• 95% funded for non-levy setting, a 5%
+• 95% funded for non-levy employers, with a 5% employer contribution (£250 per learner)

 • What skills will I develop?